Increase Your Blood Flow With 5 Common Kitchen Herbs

 While herbal supplements aren't subject to the same testing as pharmacological drugs, because the Food and Drug Administration considers them foods, humans have known certain herbs and herbal remedies possess medicinal qualities for quite literally thousands of years.

-One of the more documented benefits of some herbal supplements is a boost to the body's blood flow.
+One of the more documented benefits of some herbal supplements is how to improve a body's blood flow.
 Men experiencing erectile issues may benefit from adding a few flow-boosting herbs to their diet.

 After all, erectile complications are multifaceted, and different medications and health conditions can lead to issues without a person realizing it.